Vincent van Gogh: Etten, Drenthe and The Hague

-By March 1882, Mauve appeared to have gone cold towards Van Gogh, and stopped replying to his letters.
+By March 1882, Mauve appears to have gone cold towards Van Gogh, and stopped replying to his letters.
 He had learned of Van Gogh's new domestic arrangement with an alcoholic prostitute, Clasina Maria "Sien" Hoornik (1850–1904), and her young daughter.
 (Note: (Callow 1990); cites the work of Hulsker; (Callow 1990); (Van Gogh 2009)) Van Gogh had met Sien towards the end of January 1882, when she had a five-year-old daughter and was pregnant.
-She had previously borne two children who died, but Van Gogh was unaware of this.
-(Note: (Callow 1990). citing the research of Jan Hulsker; the two dead children were born in 1874 and 1879.)
-On 2 July, she gave birth to a baby boy, Willem.
+She had previously borne two children who died, but Van Gogh was unaware of this; (Note: (Callow 1990), citing the research of Jan Hulsker; the two dead children were born in 1874 and 1879.) on 2 July, she gave birth to a baby boy, Willem.
 When Van Gogh's father discovered the details of their relationship, he put pressure on his son to abandon Sien and her two children.
 Vincent at first defied him, and considered moving the family out of the city, but in late 1883, he left Sien and the children.

 Poverty may have pushed Sien back into prostitution; the home became less happy and Van Gogh may have felt family life was irreconcilable with his artistic development.
-Sien gave her daughter to her mother and baby Willem to her brother.
+Sien gave her daughter to her mother, and baby Willem to her brother.
 Willem remembered visiting Rotterdam when he was about 12, when an uncle tried to persuade Sien to marry to legitimise the child.
 He believed Van Gogh was his father, but the timing of his birth makes this unlikely.
 Sien drowned herself in the River Scheldt in 1904.

 In September 1883, Van Gogh moved to Drenthe in the northern Netherlands.
 In December, driven by loneliness, he went to live with his parents, then in Nuenen, North Brabant.